UPS, TNT to reply to EU objections within a couple of weeks

 The companies said competition in Europe is significant, with multiple rivals offering similar services, and said their merger would help improve overall European competitiveness, partly by improving e-commerce.
 The Commission's statement of objections is confidential, they added.

-A merged UPS and TNT would have a quarter of the European express services market, ahead of DHL Worldwide Express BV DHL.UL with 19 percent, according to analysts at Bernstein Research.
-The Commission is scheduled to decide on the proposed merger by January 15 next year.
+A merged UPS and TNT would have a quarter of the European express services market, ahead of DHL Worldwide Express BV with 19 percent, according to analysts at Bernstein Research.
+The Commission is scheduled to decide on the proposed merger by Jan.
+15 next year.

 UPS shares were down 1.9 percent at $72.19 in afternoon New York Trading.
 TNT fell 2.2 percent in Amsterdam.